 How to identify narrowleaf bittercress

-- Herbaceous annual or biennial that can reach a height of three feet.
+- Narrowleaf bittercress (Cardamine impatiens) is a herbaceous annual or biennial that can reach a height of three feet.

 - First-year plants form a rosette, with the basal leaves dying in winter.